Accipitridae

-The Accipitridae (/ˌæksɪˈpɪtrɪdiː, -deɪ/) is one of the three families within the order Accipitriformes, and is a family of small to large birds of prey with strongly hooked bills and variable morphology based on diet.
+The Accipitridae (/ˌæksɪˈpɪtrɪdiː, -deɪ/) is one of the four families within the order Accipitriformes, and is a family of small to large birds of prey with strongly hooked bills and variable morphology based on diet.
 They feed on a range of prey items from insects to medium-sized mammals, with a number feeding on carrion and a few feeding on fruit.
 The Accipitridae have a cosmopolitan distribution, being found on all the world's continents (except Antarctica) and a number of oceanic island groups.
 Some species are migratory.
-The family contains 255 species which are divided into 70 genera.
+The family contains 256 species which are divided into 12 subfamilies and 75 genera.

 Many well-known birds such as hawks, eagles, kites, harriers and Old World vultures are included in this group.
 The osprey is usually placed in a separate family (Pandionidae), as is the secretary bird (Sagittariidae), and the New World vultures are also usually now regarded as a separate family or order.
 Karyotype data indicate the accipitrids analysed are indeed a distinct monophyletic group.

 Systematics and phylogeny

-The accipitrids have been variously divided into some five to ten subfamilies.
+In the past the accipitrids have been variously divided into some five to ten subfamilies.
 Most share a very similar morphology, but many of these groups contain taxa that are more aberrant.
-These are placed in their respective position more for lack of better evidence than anything else.
-The phylogenetic layout of the accipitrids has thus always been a matter of dispute.
+These were placed in their respective position more for lack of better evidence than anything else.
+The phylogenetic layout of the accipitrids was historically a matter of dispute.
+Molecular studies have removed the phylogenetic uncertainty for most of the species.

 The accipitrids are recognizable by a peculiar rearrangement of their chromosomes.
 Apart from this, morphology and mtDNA cytochrome b sequence data give a confusing picture of these birds' inter-relationships.
 The hawks, kites, eagles and Old World vultures as presently assigned in all likelihood do not form monophyletic groups.

-According to the molecular data, the Buteoninae are most likely poly- or paraphyletic, with the true eagles, the sea eagles, and the buteonine hawks apparently representing distinct lineages.
-These appear to form a group with the Milvinae, Accipitrinae and Circinae, but the exact relationships between the lineages are not robustly resolvable.
-The Perninae and possibly the Elaninae are older lineages, as are the Old World vultures.
-The latter are likely also poly- or paraphyletic, with some aberrant species like the bearded and Egyptian vultures standing apart from the naked-necked "true" vultures.
+The genus level cladogram of the Accipiridae shown below is based on a densely sampled molecular phylogenetic study of the Accipitridae by Therese Catanach and collaborators that was published in 2024.
+The number of species in each genus is based on the list maintained by Frank Gill, Pamela C. Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).

 Taxonomy

-Below is the taxonomy after the phylogeny from the studies of Mindell et al. (2018), Starikov & Wink (2020), and Sangster et al. (2021).
-The family contains 255 species and is divided into 70 genera.
+The family contains 255 species that are divided in 12 subfamilies and 75 genera.